 What Is Aquafaba?

-Aquafaba forms when legumes, such as chickpeas are soaked or cooked in water for an extended period of time.
-You’ve likely tossed it out without a second thought, after draining chickpeas from a can, but you can use it make airy vegan desserts such as meringues and chocolate mousse or even a vegan whiskey sour.
+Aquafaba forms when legumes, such as chickpeas, are soaked or cooked in water for an extended period of time.
+You've likely tossed it out without a second thought, after draining chickpeas from a can, but you can use it to make airy vegan desserts, such as meringues and chocolate mousse, or even a vegan whiskey sour.

-While aquafaba is a vital vegan cooking ingredient, it’s a new one.
-Vegan French musician Joël Roessel began experimenting with cooking with water from canned beans and other vegetables and writing about it on his blog where it caught on with other vegan chefs as well as chefs looking to their reduce food waste.
+While aquafaba is a vital vegan cooking ingredient, it's a new one.
+Vegan French musician, Joël Roessel, began experimenting with cooking with water from canned beans and other vegetables, then writing about it on his blog, where it caught on with other vegan chefs as well as chefs looking to their reduce food waste.

 How to Cook With Aquafaba

 If your aquafaba seems watery (more common when using homemade aquafaba) you may want to thicken it up by reducing it on a stovetop.
-Place it in a saucepan without a lid and cook on low for about 30 minutes.
-If you’re baking with aquafaba, you can add a teaspoon of cream of tarter to it help stabilize it (a lot of baking recipes will call for cream of tarter when egg foams are used anyways for so follow the amount of the recipe if it calls for it.).
+Place it in a saucepan without a lid, and cook on low for about 30 minutes.
+If you're baking with aquafaba, you can add a teaspoon of cream of tartar to help stabilize it (a lot of baking recipes will call for cream of tartar when egg foams are used anyway, so follow the amount in the recipe if it calls for it.).